 Fees: The program accepts Medicaid, certain insurance, and has a sliding fee scale according to income.

-The goal of the Matt Talbot Programs is to help men start their recovery journey by committing to an alcohol and drug-free lifestyle.
-We strive to restore the human spirit and empower men to gain dignity from living a responsible and productive life by valuing themselves and others.
+We focus on developing personal integrity and esteem by committing to an alcohol and drug-free lifestyle.
+Our hope at Catholic Charities is to restore the human spirit and empower women to gain dignity from living a responsible and productive life by valuing themselves and others.

-Matt Talbot Programs serve all men-regardless of race, creed, ethnicity, disability, or ability to pay.
+Matt Talbot Programs serve all women regardless of race, creed, ethnicity, disability, or ability to pay.
 Our program also has the ability to accept women with young children.

 - Group Counseling

 - Individual Counseling

 - Medical/Psychiatric Evaluation